danilosalvati/ImagesToLARModel.jl/README.md

     - ERROR (4 for JSON configuration file)
     - CRITICAL (5 for JSON configuration file)
 - parallelMerge: Choose if you want to merge model files using a distribuite algorithm or not (experimental)
+- noise_shape: Intensity of the denoising filter for images (0 if you want to disable it)